 And beyond.
 And it was a big deal for him to write and direct a movie that was this autobiographical, that was this much his story.

-00:25:40 Antonio Guest 00:25:41 Jesse Host

 That's not his normal modus operandi.
 Was it scary, for you, to accept that responsibility?

+[Antonio confirms.]

-00:26:03 Yeah.
-Yeah, it was.
-Antonio Guest [Antonio agrees several times as Jesse speaks.]
-For this friend of yours that you must-I mean, like, I imagine 00:26:04 Jesse Host [chuckling through his words]-I've met the man once and I, like, think all the time about how much I admire him.
-And, like, you've had this working relationship for 40 years.
+For this friend of yours that you must-I mean, like, I imagine [chuckling through his words]-I've met the man once and I, like, think all the time about how much I admire him.
+And like you've had this working relationship for 40 years.
 I imagine that you, also, admire his art as much as I do and find him to be as compelling a person as I do.

 Yeah.
-Let's just-let me just tell you a story, um, that explain-well, 00:26:25 Antonio Guest it's gonna give you an answer.
+Let's just-let me just tell you a story, um, that explain-well, it's gonna give you an answer.
 You know, we-our relationship, as friends has been constant.
 You know, all of these 40 years.
 But as professionals, we stop working at the end of the 80's and we didn't go back to work until 22 years, after.
 And that was for a movie called The Skin I Live In.

+00:24:46 Promo Clip

+00:26:25 Guest Antonio

 So, he called me after 22 years.
 I arrived to-because he loves to rehearse, right?
 For a month before principal photography, which is very rare in directors.
 I mean, movie directors.
 In theatre it's normal, but not in movies.
 And so, I arrived to my first rehearsals, just throwing on the table, saying, "Mira, the things-look at the things that I have learned in America.
 Look at the way that I use my voice.
-I am so in, you know, secure, now, in front of the camera.
+I am so, you know, secure, now, in front of the camera.
 I am so this and so that and so [vocalizing nonsensically] and a bedebeepbeembomp."

 And then, after a week rehearsing, he said to me, "[He sucks in a breath through his teeth.]
 You know, those things that you brought from America?
 They may be very useful for your American directors, but they are not usable-useful for me."

 [Chuckles.]
 "So, what are you?"
 And that question was like-what?
 "Yeah, what are you?"

 [Stammering, struggling for words.]
 "I am here."

 "Really?"

-00:27:42 Antonio Guest So, I got into the movie, you know, confronting him in a little bit.
-And of course, we're friends and it's always a creative, you know, relationship, but there was tension on the set which really isn't [he makes a disgruntled noise].
+So, I got into the movie, you know, confronting him in a little bit.
+And of course, we're friends and it's always a creative, you know, relationship, but there was tension on the set which really isn't-[he makes a disgruntled noise].
 Trying to just occupy our spaces.
 Then the movie finish.
-He edited the movie and I went to the Toronto Film Festival and I saw the movie for the first time, there with an audience.
+He edited the movie, and I went to the Toronto Film Festival, and I saw the movie for the first time, there with an audience.
 And I just couldn't believe that he was capable to just bring out of me, take out of me, the character that I was seeing on the screen.
 That I didn't even know I had it, inside.

 So, it was like, "Oh my god!
 What happened?"
 Well, what happened, then, is that you have to be humble.
 You have to be humble.
 You have to open your eyes and you have to open your ears and your heart and, you know, realize that you were making a mistake.
 And you have to listen more, especially for those people that, actually, you have been growing with.
 You know?

-years after.
-A professional, call.
-00:29:05 Antonio Guest "Antonio, I sent you a script.
-It's filled with references of people that you know, of yourself, of myself.
-You know, you are gonna find the material is very, very close to you , too.
-I would like for you to play this guy, Salvador Mallo."
-He didn't say anything else.
-Of course, I read the script and I thought, "Oh my god.
-This is it.
-This is opportunity."
-So, I call him and I said, "Alright, I'm gonna just to go there as a plain soldier.
-I don't have medals.
-I don't have anything.
-I had a heart attack, and I think I have learned from that, too.
-And there is something that has changed, in me.
-Because when you see death face-to-face, things change, in you."
-And he said, "Yeah, I noticed that, and I would like for you to use it for this character.
-Whatever happened in you, I don't know how to describe it but there is something different."
-And I said, "Okay.
-So, let's start from the scratch.
-Ey?
-I don't wanna use those tools that made me feel comfortable in front of the camera.
-Those tricks that I have learned during the years, that I know that are effective for an audience.
-I wanna go from zero, man.
-Let's just try to get together in the mud and start creating the character from there."
-And he says, "Wow.
-It sounds beautiful to me."
-And that's how we start working in this movie.
-From zero.
-It's very scary, [chuckling] because he doesn't-he sees everything.
-So, in the moment that you're using tricks that he knows, he'll go, "Yeah.
-No, Antonio, no. That's not the way to go."
-00:30:21 Antonio Guest But a week after rehearsals, not even principal photography, we knew that we were rolling in the same direction.
-And it's so spectacular, you know, how beautiful things went that-we finished the movie a week and a half before we were supposed to, which is unheard of [chuckling] in the-in the movie world.
-You know, normally you go- 00:30:44 Crosstalk Crosstalk Antonio: [Stammering.]
-Yeah.
-Jesse: Right, you're constantly begging the money people for an extra few days of shooting, yeah.
-00:30:50 Antonio Guest Antonio: Exactly.
-Yeah.
-So, it has been very-[sighs] interesting experience that, actually, I don't think I totally metabolized, yet.
-I need all of this foam that is surrounding us, these days, to go down and-probably, in the years to come, I will realize what happened.
-You know, during all of those days of shooting and how we found the things that we found and how this movie's gonna change our lives.
-00:31:19 Jesse Host Yeah, I was thinking of Tom Cruise, you know.
-One of our greatest movie stars.
-00:31:24 00:31:25 Antonio Jesse Guest Host [Clicks teeth.]
-Of course.
-And, like, the question is-sometimes-like, why is Tom Cruise one of our greatest movie stars?
-And he's a very good actor, but I don't think he's our greatest movie star because he's the greatest actor.

 And I was thinking, "Ah, this is gonna happen again or not.
 He's gonna call me again or not."
-So, when I received this call, nine
+So, when I received this call, nine years after.
+A professional, call.